CRNA vs. Anesthesiologist: What Are the Differences?

 Former Admissions Committee Member, Hofstra-Northwell School of Medicine

-Reviewed: 04/27/23
+Reviewed: 05/8/24

 Not sure if you should become a CRNA vs. an anesthesiologist?
-Below we’ll explore a few key differences to help you make a decision.
+Below, we’ll explore a few key differences to help you make a decision.

 Though both practitioners work in the field of anesthesiology, prospective students interested in this healthcare field often mistake these two professions.
-Luckily, this nifty guide will help students distinguish the differences between a CRNA vs. an anesthesiologist, including educational requirements and salary expectations.
+Luckily, this nifty guide will help students distinguish the differences between a CRNA and an anesthesiologist, including educational requirements and salary expectations.

 Let’s get started!